Claude Code Plugins

 Flask REST API with flask-smorest Pattern

-This skill helps you set up a Flask REST API following a standardized pattern with flask-smorest for OpenAPI documentation, blueprint architecture, and best practices for production-ready APIs.
+This skill helps you set up a Flask REST API following a standardized pattern with flask-smorest for OpenAPI documentation, blueprint architecture, and dataclass models for request/response handling.

 When to Use This Skill